 Who cares if your $800,000 house appreciated to $1 million when some 23 year old rejected a $3 billion cash dollar offer for his photo messenger app.
 Ah, the unfortunate curse of financial comparisons.

-I'd like us to do some financial reflecting as the year winds down.
+I'd like us to do some financial reflecting after a fantastic bull run since 2009.
+Nobody thought 2020 would turn out to be so great in a pandemic either.
 It's important we review our asset allocation every year and figure out how we feel about where we are to make future allocation decisions.
 It's very hard to ascertain our risk tolerance without getting a little personal.